layerx-labs/dehouse-landing-page/README.md

 # DeHouse Landing Website ☀

-​DeHouse is a joint venture between [Work-In](https://www.workin.pro) and [TAIKAI](https://taikai.network) to create the first web3 hub in Portugal. 🇵🇹
+DeHouse is a joint venture between [Work-In](https://www.workin.pro) and [TAIKAI](https://taikai.network) to create the first web3 hub in Portugal. 🇵🇹

 Our dream is for it to become the physical intersection of the local web3 community. 🤝